Cpsycho/NumbeRgeneRator/README.md

 This Python script allows users to generate and manipulate phone number combinations based on selected operator codes and last two digits.

 ## Features
-- **ASCII Art Animation**: Displays an animated ASCII art logo at the beginning of execution.
-- **Interactive Operator Selection**: Users can choose their desired mobile operator from a list.
+Selection**: Users can choose their desired mobile operator from a list.
-- **Number Combination Generation**: Generates all possible combinations of phone numbers with the selected operator code and user-provided last two digits.
+- **Number Combination Generation**: Generates all possible combinations of Bangladeshi  phone numbers with the selected operator code and user-provided last two digits which you can collect from your target's Facebook ID .
 - **Search Functionality**: Users can search for specific numbers based on input digits.
 - **Save to File**: Offers an option to save the generated combinations to a text file.